 - There may be anti-competition problems when seeking to exercise control over a customer's handling of products of other suppliers, or its selection of customers, prices or where to sell.
-Make no effort to restrict a customer's marketing activities without first discussing it with your company's legal department. - · There may be potential anti-competition
+Make no effort to restrict a customer's marketing activities without first discussing it with your company's legal department. - Although appropriate in some instances, contracts or arrangements in which your company requires a distributor to purchase particular products, or a line of products, exclusively from an RPM company, subsidiary or affiliate must be closely scrutinized to ensure that they comply with anti-competition laws and regulations.
+Therefore, seek legal advice before entering into any such arrangements or contracts.

-- problems with contracts or arrangements if you or your company require a distributor to purchase particular products, or a line of products, exclusively from an RPM company, subsidiary or affiliate.
-Seek legal advice before entering into any such arrangements or contracts. - Do not force a customer to buy an item as a condition of obtaining another item also offered by that seller. - Avoid discriminating against or treating differently any customer competing with one or more other customers.
+- Do not force a customer to buy an item as a condition of obtaining another item also offered by that seller. - Avoid discriminating against or treating differently any customer competing with one or more other customers.
 If prices, rebates, discounts or bonuses vary, make sure the variations are legally justified and documented.
 Differences in prices or other terms of sale may be permitted if justified by actual cost savings, volume efficiencies, meeting competition or other objective reasons. - Generally, you should not refuse to supply customers with products or services.
 However, you may refuse to deal with any party if your decision is made independently, is not intended to be coercive and is not based on an arrangement with a third party, such as competitors, dealers or suppliers.
 Obtain legal advice before refusing to deal with a customer or terminating a customer. - Avoid misleading customers by promising performance that you know can't be fulfilled or doubt can be fulfilled.
 Likewise, avoid advertising or making representations about products or services that cannot be substantiated.

 If you suspect a violation of any of our values or expectations, please inform your supervisor, your company's or RPM's legal department, or submit your concern via the hotline.
 Q: I have three distributors who often compete for the same projects in my area.
 I have good relationships with all of them.
 It is a small market, and everyone knows who the competitors are for local projects.

-The distributors ask me for specific

-pricing for certain big projects.
+The distributors ask me for specific pricing for certain big projects.
 I am very busy managing my sales territory, so I often copy all three distributors on the same project pricing email.
 Sometimes, one of them will tell me their mark-up and ask, "How am I doing?" compared to the other distributors.
 What should I say?
 A: Agreements between competitors to fix prices or rig bids are illegal and may be prosecuted as crimes.
 Even though you are not a competitor of your distributors, because you communicate with all three of them on the same email about pricing on a project for which they are all bidding, it could be perceived that you are facilitating price discussions between companies that are competitors.
 When discussing specific projects, always communicate with each distributor individually.
 Avoid copying multiple distributors on the same pricing email.
 When your distributor asks you "how he's doing," he could be initiating an illegal conversation with you about prices, bids or other business terms offered by his competitors on the same project.
 You cannot share that information with him.